Pulleys

 of work.
 It's just that you have to pull the end of the rope four

-times further to make each of the four supporting ropes rise by
+times further to make each of the four supporting sections of rope rise by

 the same amount.
 That's the catch with a pulley.
 You pull with less